-15. Are benefits affected if I become re-employed by an institute of technology after I retire or resign?
+15. Are benefits affected if I become re-employed after I retire or resign?

 Yes.
 Different rules apply depending on whether you become re-employed in a pensionable or non-pensionable capacity.
 You should contact the HR Department for more information.